+A Bioblitz enlists the help of species experts from all groups to spend one day at each location to collect as many records as possible, aided by volunteers and residents.
+These enable a greater understanding of the species biodiversity of our sites and also help to develop an interest and understanding in the wider public about the biodiversity on their doorstep.
 We will continue to run and assist with Bioblitz campaigns across our Local Nature Reserves and other sites.
-A Bioblitz enlists the help of species experts from all groups to spend one day at each location to collect as many records as possible, aided by volunteers and residents.
-These enable a greater understanding of the species biodiversity of our reserves and also help to develop an interest and understanding in the wider public about the biodiversity on their doorstep.